Know Your Rights

 - File formal grievances through proper channels – Ensure the complaint is officially recorded.

-- Maintain copies of all complaints submitted – Keep personal records in case of disputes.
+- Maintain copies of all complaints – Keep personal records in case of disputes.

 - Document the dates and methods of reporting – Track who received the complaint and when.